-MDCC STUDENT/PATRON USE AGREEMENT
+MISSISSIPPI DELTA COMMUNITY COLLEGE COLLEGE OF HEALTH SCIENCES MDCC STUDENT/PATRON USE AGREEMENT

-I will not:

-- 1. use the college network or any device connected to the college network for any purpose other than course related assignments and research.
-I will not use the network for illegal purposes, profit-making activities, political activities, or to harass anyone or any organization. - 2. access sites which contain pornography and other sexually explicit material. - 3. reveal my password to anyone, or make it possible for anyone to access it by posting it or by the careless handling of it. - 4. access, view, alter, or attempt to access, view or alter college information except that which is permitted by my password. - 5. allow or assist any unauthorized individual to access, view, or alter college information, or share such information with them. - 6. use a modem in a college networked computer to connect to any external site (for example, the Internet or an off-campus computer). - 7. connect any electronic device to, remove any electronic device from, or alter any electronic device which is connected to the college network. - 8. relocate or disturb any of the network infrastructure (including wiring hubs, switches, connectors, etc.). - 9. move a college network device (microcomputer, printer, etc.) from its assigned location. - 10. load any file which has not been scanned for viruses to a networked computer. - 11. install any software on a computer, and will not duplicate copyrighted or licensed software or other materials unless specifically permitted to do so by author or publisher agreement. - 12. store on college media (disks, tape, etc.) any materials which violate sexual harassment or civil rights policy. - 13. access Internet e-mail using network computers not designated for that purpose.
+I hereby agree to the following conditions with regard to use of the college network resources.
+Specifically, I will not: 1. use the college network or any device connected to the college network for any purpose other than course related assignments and research.
+I will not use the network for illegal purposes, profit-making activities, political activities, or to harass anyone or any organization.

+2. access sites which contain pornography and other sexually explicit material.

+3. reveal my system password to anyone, or make it possible for anyone to access it by posting it or by the careless handling of it.

+4. access, view, alter or attempt to access, view or alter college information except that which is permitted by my password.

+5. allow or assist any unauthorized individual to access, view or alter college information, or share such information with them.

+6. use a modem in a college networked computer to connect to any external site (for example, the Internet or an offcampus computer).

+7. connect any electronic device to, remove any electronic device from, or alter any electronic device which is connected to the college network.

+8. relocate or disturb any of the network infrastructure (including wiring, hubs, switches, connectors, etc.).

+9. move a college network device (microcomputer, printer, etc.) from its assigned location.

+10. load any file which has not been scanned for viruses to a networked computer.

+11. install any software on a computer, and will not duplicate copyrighted or licensed software or other materials unless specifically permitted to do so by author or publisher agreement.

+12. store on college media (disks, tape, etc.) any materials which violate sexual harassment or civil rights policy.

+13. access Internet e-mail using network computers not designated for that purpose.
 I understand my responsibility with respect to ensuring appropriate security, confidentiality, and use of the college network.
-I also understand that the college is not responsible for any consequences or legal actions that may result because of my misuse of college network resources.
-I have read and understand the above conditions; I realize that failure to comply with any of the above conditions can result in disciplinary action against me as described in the MDCC College/Student Handbook.
+I also understand that the college is not responsible for any consequences or legal actions that may result because of my misuse of the college network resources.

+I have read and do understand the above conditions.
+I realize that failure to comply with any of the above conditions can result in disciplinary action against me as described in the college's Student Handbook.